-What you will learn about VA’s
+What you will learn about becoming a virtual assistant

-In this post, you will learn where to find information on what a VA (Virtual Assistant) is, what they can do, and how to become a one.
+In this post, you will learn where to find information on what a VA (Virtual Assistant) is, what they can do, and how to become one.

-Most of these resources are by VA’s that have been in the VA industry for more than a year and have a lot of informative blog posts and resources on their websites.
+Most of these resources are by VAs that have been in the VA industry for more than a year and have a lot of informative blog posts and resources on their websites.